 'Last Man Standing' star Tim Allen says it's 'nobody's business' what he thinks about politics

-LOS ANGELES – Tim Allen is speaking out again about his role as the openly conservative Mike Baxter in FOX’s new hit sitcom “Last Man Standing" and the comparisons fans make between his character's political views and Allen's real-life persona as a comedian.
+LOS ANGELES – Tim Allen is speaking out again about his role as the openly conservative Mike Baxter in FOX’s new hit sitcom “Last Man Standing" and the comparisons fans make between his character's political views and Allen's real-life persona.

-The funnyman explained to Fox News while he shares many traits in common with Baxter, he stressed that he is dissimilar than the character he portrays on television.
+The funnyman explained to Fox News that while he shares many traits with Baxter, he is dissimilar to the character he portrays on television.

 “When you get into this world — these two guys are not the same guy.
 You know, Mike Baxter is much more tolerant of other ideas than me on stage.
 Me, personally — Tim Allen is nobody’s business, and really, who cares what I think,” he told Fox News earlier this month during a PaleyFest interview for "Last Man Standing" in Beverly Hills, Calif.